Test Social Connections with Auth0 Developer Keys

-Auth0 allows you to enable any Social Identity Provider without specifying your own Client ID and Client Secret.
-In this instance Auth0 will use its own developer keys when authorizing the user with these providers.
-This allows you to quickly enable and test a specific Social Identity Provider, but it should definitely not be used in production.
+Auth0 allows you to test a Social Identity Provider without specifying your own Client ID and Client Secret by using Auth0 developer keys.
+This allows you to quickly enable and test a specific Social Identity Provider, but it should not be used in production.

 Client ID and Client Secret

-When using the Auth0 developer keys, there are a few caveats you need to be aware of.
+The Auth0 developer keys are to be used for testing purposes so there are a few caveats you need to be aware of when using them.
 These may cause your application to behave differently - or some functionality to not work at all - depending on whether you use your own Client ID and Client Secret, or whether you use the Auth0 developer keys.

-When using the Auth0 developer keys, the consent screen for the various Identity Providers will display Auth0's logo and information to your users.
-When you register your own application you have the opportunity to use your own logo and other application information.
+When using the Auth0 developer keys, the authentication flow for the various Identity Providers will at times display Auth0's name, logo and information to your users.
+When you register your own application, you have the opportunity to use your own logo and other application information instead.

-https://login.auth0.com/login/callbackinstead of the callback URL for your own tentant, i.e.
+https://login.auth0.com/login/callbackinstead of the callback URL for your own tenant, for example

-This results in the SSO cookie not being set on your own tenant domain, so the next time a user authenticates no SSO cookie will be detected, even if you configured your client to Use Auth0 instead of the Identity Provider to do Single Sign On.
+This results in the SSO cookie not being set on your own tenant domain, so the next time a user authenticates no SSO cookie will be detected, even if you configured your application to Use Auth0 instead of the Identity Provider to do Single Sign-on (legacy tenants only).

 Redirecting users from Rules will not function properly.
 This is because redirect rules are resumed on the endpoint